OpenAPI And Contract

 Use the public contract routes when generating clients, validating integrations, or giving AI agents a machine-readable API surface.

-Public machine-readable routes: /openapi.yaml and /openapi.json
+Public machine-readable routes are available at /openapi.yaml and /openapi.json.

 Both routes are derived from the same canonical contract file, not hand-maintained duplicates.